 Overall Conclusion: After the implementation the ET-CG tends to agree with having a mandatory mentoring programme to prepare experienced teachers to be mentors in the LOOP induction programme.
 In the case of ET-EG this tendency is even more evident, considering that most of the teachers of this group agree with this idea.
 As for the other aspects the results between the two groups are similar.
-As such, there are some doubts related to the possibility of implementing the same mentoring programme to the school context.
+As such, there are some doubts related to the possibility of implementing the same mentoring programme at the national level, in fact all teachers agree in adjusting the mentoring programme to the school context.
 Furthermore, there is no consensus related to the formal versus informal preparation of experienced teachers of the two groups consider it very important to provide a formal and structured induction programme with tools, guides and activities ready to be used.